Music

 Customized training music

-These tracks were developed by Stefan Mainka & Matthias Köninger for music-assisted gait training.
+The following titles were developed by Stefan Mainka & Matthias Köninger for music-supported gait training.
 All sound components aim to optimize the walking movement.
-The compositions are built on a stable and metrically pulsed rhythm, which is coupled to the step frequency.
-This pulse is not only carried by bass and drums, as in conventional music productions, but additionally by a tonal tweeter metrum.
-These rhythmic characteristics support a preconscious motor coupling to the music, which is mainly responsible for the movement-enhancing effect.
-A catchy, consistent melody and motivating harmonics provide the basis for effective movement training.
-At the end of each 10-min music there is a silent 2-min run-on period.
+The compositions are based on a stable and metrically pulsed rhythm that is linked to the step frequency.
+This pulse is not only carried by the bass and drums, as in conventional music productions, but also by a tonal treble meter.
+These rhythmic properties support a preconscious motor connection to the music.
+A catchy, consistent melody and motivating harmony provide the basis for effective movement training.
+At the end of each 10-min music period there is a 2-min silent follow-up period.
 This serves to mentally and motorically consolidate the training changes.
-The track closes each time with a rewarding flourish and big bang.
+The title always ends with a rewarding flourish and great fanfare.

 90 bpm